Why Skeleton Coast?

 We're sure you can already feel it better than we do.

-Even so: if you want to shatter your preconceptions about Africa into bits, to feel the raw power of nature in its most untamed form, to leave civilisation far behind, to have the most fascinating stories to tell, there’s no reason to hesitate.
+And yet: if you want to shatter your preconceived notions about Africa, to feel the wild power of nature in its rawest form, to leave civilization far behind, to have the most interesting stories to tell, there's no reason to hesitate.

 You can join the waiting list, or if you fancy exploring on your own, we can arrange something special just for you and your crew.